 Innovative public-private partnership provides win-win for aquaculture and sanitation

 An aquaculture project that provides a win-win situation for agriculture and sanitation by raising catfish in treated wastewater has won two awards at the Sanitation Challenge for Ghana.
 Two of the initiative’s partners won first place prizes awarded on July 24, 2019 in Accra.
-The public-private partnership is part of an International Water Management Institute (IWMI) and WLE resource, recovery and reuse project.
+The public-private partnership is part of an International Water Management Institute (IWMI) / Ruaf Foundation / CGIAR Research Program on Water, Land and Ecosystems resource, recovery and reuse project.

 The awards topped off a multi-year competition among Metropolitan, Municipal and District Assemblies (MMDAs) in Ghana as well as private sector partners, funded by DFID.
 The Sanitation Challenge for Ghana, launched in October 2015 on World Toilet Day, challenged MMDAs to design and implement new and innovative liquid waste management strategies to transform the livelihoods of Ghana’s urban centres.